KatarzynaBanach/Flashcards/README.md

 ## Flashcards
+Flashcards is a popular form of learing and revising.
+This programm (at last stage) allows a user to **_add cards manually, import them from file, export them, test user and save info about number of wrong answers (there is possibility to reset this number as well).
+For checking purposes all inputs and outputs are saved to another file._**
 Created while doing a course 'Python Core' on hyperskill.org, based on general schema and guidelines provided by course author (but solutions designed on my own).
-It was a lot of fun and possibility to practice using of lists, loops, dictionaries, json files on more advanced level.
+It was a lot of fun and possibility to practice using of **_lists, loops, dictionaries, json files on more advanced level._**

 Technologies used:
 - python
-- libraries: random, json, argparse
+- libraries: **_random, json, argparse_**

 **Stages:**
 **Stage 1:**